Device Comparison

 - Optimize for cost where AI inference is not required

-- Use proven Compute Module 4 hardware
+- Use proven Raspberry Pi CM4 hardware

 Full specification comparison